9 Day Rongai Route

-The Rongai 9 Day trip follows the same route as the Rongai 8 Day trip except that there is an additional acclimatization day on Day 5.
-The route begins in Moshi when you arrive on day 1 at Stella Maris Lodge.
+he 9 day Rongai route follows the same route as the 8 Day Rongai route except that there is an additional acclimatization day on Day 5.
+The route begins in Moshi when you arrive on day 1 at your lodge.
 The climb begins at the remote, northern side of Kilimanjaro, near the Kenyan border.
 We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.

 The Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
 As mentioned above, an additional acclimatization day on Day 5 is added.
 During this day, we will do additional acclimatization hikes around and up to the saddle towards Camel’s Back.

-We start the final and most demanding part of the climb by torchlight around 1 a.m.
-We plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (18,600 ft).
-We rest here for a short time to enjoy the spectacular sunrise over Mawenzi.
-Those who are still feeling strong can make the three-hour round trip to Uhuru Peak (19,345 ft), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
+At 1 am we will begin the most demanding part of the climb by headlamp.
+First, we will plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (18,600 ft).
+Here we will rest here for a short time to enjoy the spectacular sunrise over Mawenzi.
+Those who are still feeling strong can make the three-hour round trip to Uhuru Peak (19,341 ft).
+You will pass close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
 The descent to Kibo Hut (15,400 ft) is surprisingly fast and, after some refreshments, we continue the descent to Horombo Huts (12,200 ft).
-[11-15 hours walking]

 A steady descent takes us down through moorland to Mandara Huts (8,900 ft).
-We then continue descending through lovely lush forest on a good path to the Kilimanjaro National Park gate at Marangu (6,000 ft), where we are transferred back to Stella Maris Lodge in Moshi.
-[5-6 hours walking]
+We then continue descending through a lovely lush forest on a good path to the Kilimanjaro National Park gate at Marangu (6,000 ft), where we are transferred back to your lodge in Moshi.

 After breakfast, we can arrange for a private transfer or taxi to Kilimanjaro International Airport (JRO).